The Final Word: Bob Condotta reviews what went right in Seahawks’ win vs. Buccaneers

 But the Bucs didn’t back down, blitzing even more against Seattle then they had all season.
 According to NFL Next Gen stats, the Bucs blitzed (meaning, bringing five or more rushers) on 76% of snaps, the most of any team in the NFL since at least 2016.

 Safe to say, it didn’t work.
+All the blitzing had the added effect of leaving Tamps Bay’s overmatched cornerbacks in man coverage most of the day.
+It was a perfect setup for Seattle.
 As Next Gen stats detailed, Wilson was 19-32 for 221 yards and three TDs against the blitz.
 Wilson was helped greatly by solid play up front as he felt pressure just five times on 35 dropbacks.

 What we could have said: Bucs WR Mike Evans against Seattle secondary